bhathi97/bhathi97/README.md

   <img src="https://profile-counter.glitch.me/bhathi97/count.svg" />
 </p>

 Hi...!
-I'm Bhathiya Akalanka Ranaweera Bandara, with a passion for professional software development.
+I'm **Bhathiya Akalanka Ranaweera Bandara**, with a passion for professional software development.
 As a student, programmer, and baseball player, I have honed my skills in time management, problem-solving, creative thinking, teamwork, leadership, and organizational skills with a focus on adding new value to goals.
 I am maintaining my commitment to pursuing one goal at a time.

 Living in Sri Lanka, I am a native speaker of Sinhala, but I am also fluent in English and have a working knowledge of Tamil.